KyoshiNoda/ChefStar/README.md

 This project has won 2nd place in the Farmingdale Coding Contest

 This program was used to practice Object Oriented Programming.
 It touches upon Inheritance, Composition, Object Data Structures etc.

+You can try out the program here: https://replit.com/@KyoshiNoda/Chef-Star#main.cpp